SummaryRead the full fact sheet

 - See your doctor for a medical check-up before embarking on any new fitness program, particularly if you are overweight, haven’t exercised in a long time or suffer from a chronic medical condition.

 - Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of a experiencing a health problem during physical activity.
 It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Print a copy of the pre-exercise screening tool and discuss it with your doctor or exercise professional.
+Printa copy of the and discuss it with your doctor or exercise professional.

-- Contact Parks Victoria on 13 1963 or visit for information on suitable parks and reserves in your area.
+- Contact on or visit for information on suitable parks and reserves in your area.
 Issues to consider include access, terrain and the number of park benches

 - Consider joining a walking club specific to your needs and age group.